QiuziChen/alns-framework-for-evsp/README.md

 3. **Fully night charging**: Vehicles will be fully charged at the depot after finishing all tasks for the day to ensure that vehicles have enough power for the next day’s operation.
 Charging resources at the depot are assumed sufficient.

 ## 1.2 ALNS

+The ALNS algorithm [(Ropke & Pisinger, 2006)](https://doi.org/10.1287/trsc.1050.0135), which is widely used for varied kinds of vehicle routing problems (VRP) with high efficiency, is employed to solve the EVSP.
+The ALNS explores the neighborhood by **destroying** and **repairing** the current solution to increase the search range of the search space, and improve the probability of obtaining a better solution.
+A **greedy insertion algorithm** is used to construct initial solutions.
+A **roulette wheel selection** and an **adaptive weight adjustment method** are employed for operator selection, and the **simulated annealing** algorithm is used as the acceptance criteria.
+The algorithm terminates when $n$ iterations are executed, or $n'$ iterations occur without improvements.

 # 2 Structure of the framework